semgrep/semgrep-docs/docs/kb/integration/defect-dojo-integration.md

 These endpoints receive some parameters.
 The following must be specified:
 * `file`: The Semgrep scan findings report or export in JSON format
-* Scan type: `Semgrep JSON Report` for Semgrep importation.
+* `scan_type`: A descriptive name for the scan type.
+In this example, we use "Semgrep JSON Report" for Semgrep importation.
 * Product Name (project name)
 * Engagement Name (a good practice is to name `semgrep`)